Chart Color Schemes

 Residential development activity is lower than average in Wangi Wangi - Rathmines according to AreaSearch's national comparison of local real estate markets

-Wangi Wangi - Rathmines has seen approximately 24 new homes approved annually over the past five financial years, from FY-21 to FY-25.
-A total of 123 homes were approved during this period, with an additional 19 approvals in FY-26.
-On average, each dwelling built resulted in about 2.4 new residents per year over these five years, indicating strong demand that supports property values.
+Wangi Wangi - Rathmines has seen approximately 24 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 123 homes were approved, with an additional 22 approved in FY-26 so far.
+On average, each dwelling built over these years has resulted in about 2.4 new residents per year, indicating strong demand that supports property values.

-The average construction cost value of new homes was $414,000, slightly above the regional average, suggesting a focus on quality developments.
-This financial year has seen $11.9 million in commercial approvals, reflecting moderate levels of commercial development.
-Compared to the Rest of NSW, Wangi Wangi - Rathmines had significantly less development activity, 71.0% below the regional average per person as of FY-25.
+New homes are being constructed at an average expected cost of $414,000, slightly above the regional average, suggesting a focus on quality developments.
+This financial year has seen $11.9 million in commercial approvals registered, demonstrating moderate levels of commercial development.
+Compared to the Rest of NSW, Wangi Wangi - Rathmines has significantly less development activity, with 71.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, the area's development activity is also below average, reflecting its maturity and possible planning constraints.
+Nationally, this area also reflects below-average development activity, which may indicate maturity or possible planning constraints.

 Frequently Asked Questions - Development